 What you need to know

-- Protecting yourself from the sun is important.
+- protecting yourself from the sun

-- Follow the Cancer Council guidelines on sun safety – Slip, Slop, Slap, Seek, Slide | Cancer Council
+- follow the Cancer Council guidelines on sun safety – Slip, Slop, Slap, Seek, Slide | Cancer Council.

-Recent issues with sunscreen protection in Australia
+Issues with sunscreen protection in Australia

-- They found that 16 out of 20 did not meet their claimed SPF levels when independently tested.
+In June 2025, CHOICE, a consumer advocacy group tested 20 popular SPF 50/50+ sunscreens.
+They found that 16 out of 20 did not meet their claimed SPF levels when independently tested.
+The TGA is investigating the CHOICE findings and has recalled many sunscreen products.

 What you can do

-- Always look for an “AUST-L” or “AUST-R” number on sunscreen labels.
+- Always look for an โAUST-Lโ or โAUST-Rโ number on sunscreen labels.
 This means the product is on the Australian Register for Therapeutic Goods (ARTG).

 - Combine sunscreen with other sun protection.
 Like shade, wide-brimmed hats, protective clothing, and sunglasses.